ruoyann/tp/docs/UserGuide.md

 1. After pressing enter, your command has successfully been given to StudyTracker to be processed!
 You have just successfully **executed** a command.

-Congragulations:party_popper:!
-You should now know how to use CLI.
+Congratulations! 🎉 You should now know how to use CLI.
 Now all you need to know are the **commands** you can give to the CLI to play around with it.

 <div style="page-break-after: always;"></div>